 The Disney Cruise is an absolute favorite in this family, with many activities for every age group.

+5) Consider bringing a friend.
 When I was a teenager, our family took vacations in the Georgia Mountains.
 My parents always allowed me to take a friend; this kept me occupied and happy.
 Someone once told me that the best travel accessory for a teenager is a friend.

 However, this can be tricky.
-Some friends aren’t necessarily easy to deal with and can be high maintenance.
+Some friends aren’t easy to deal with and can be high maintenance.
 The choice of a friend has to be well thought out so this idea does not backfire on the parents.
 Pick a friend who will make your child happy and not make you too nutty.
 Y’all know what I mean.

 Family Travel Tips.
 The boy and his mother are standing on the top of the mountain, A woman is traveling with child, Boy with his mother looking at the mountains, Travel with backpacks, Hike and climb with kids.